jamesrochabrun/CompositionalList/README.md

 2. `HeaderFooterProvider` closure that provides the section identifier, the `kind` which can be `UICollectionView.elementKindSectionHeader` or `UICollectionView.elementKindSectionFooter` this will be defined by your layout, and the indexPath for the corresponding section.
 It expects a `View` as a return value, you can customize your return value based on the section or if it's a header or a footer.
 Same as `CellProvider` if a conditional statement is used make sure to wrap it in a `Group`.
 This closure is required even If you don't define headers or footers in your layout you still need to return a `View`, in that case, you can return a `Spacer` with a height of 0. (looking for a more elegant solution by now 🤷🏽‍♂️).

 3. `SelectionProvider` closure, internally uses `UICollectionViewDelegate` cell did select method to provide the selected item, this closure is optional.

 4. `customLayout` environment object, here you can return any kind of layout as long is a `UICollectionViewLayout`.
+You can find the code for the layout [here](https://github.com/jamesrochabrun/CompositionalList/blob/main/Sources/CompositionalList/UIKit/Layout%2BUtils.swift). 😉

 5. For a reason that I still don't understand, we need to use a conditional statement verifying that the array is not empty, is handy for this case because we can return a spinner. 😬